KarynaMisnik/Linux-notes/README.md

 Linux refers to the **kernel** — the central part of the operating system that directly interacts with the hardware and manages system resources like memory, CPU, devices, and processes.
 However, when people say "Linux," they often mean a Linux distribution (distro), which is the kernel plus essential tools, libraries, and a user interface — forming a complete operating system.
+But to understand Linux we have to start from Unix.

 Popular Linux distributions include: